 In 1891, American, French, and British merchants founded China’s first stock trading organization called the Shanghai Stock and Sharebrokers Association.

 The Dow Jones Industrial Average debuted in May 1896 and was created by Charles Dow, a financial journalist of high repute.
 Dow’s contribution to the global financial markets is unparalleled.
-He laid the foundation of some of the most innovative systems that are followed even today.
+He laid the foundation of some of the most innovative systems followed even today.

 Dow took up journalism early in his career.
 In 1880, he moved to New York City to pursue his professional interest in a financial news service.43 However, in 1882, Dow and Edward D. Jones founded Dow Jones & Company to deliver bulletins through a messenger to financial houses on Wall Street.